LEEClab/ms-atlantic-forest-spatiotemporal-dynamics/README.md

 ## Citation

 Vancine MH, Muylaert RL, Niebuhr BB, Oshima JEF, Tonetti V, Bernardo R, De Angelo C, Rosa MR, Grohmann CH, Ribeiro MC.
-The Atlantic Forest of South America: spatiotemporal dynamic of remaining vegetation and implications for conservation. *in prep.*
+The Atlantic Forest of South America: spatiotemporal dynamics of remaining vegetation and implications for conservation. *in prep.*

 You can also cite this repository, which contains both the code and data used in the publication:

 Vancine MH, Muylaert RL, Niebuhr BB, Oshima JEF, Tonetti V, Bernardo R, De Angelo C, Rosa MR, Grohmann CH, Ribeiro MC.
-The Atlantic Forest of South America: spatiotemporal dynamic of remaining vegetation and implications for conservation. *in prep.* (Version 1.0) [Code and data set].
+The Atlantic Forest of South America: spatiotemporal dynamics of remaining vegetation and implications for conservation. *in prep.* (Version 1.0) [Code and data set].
 OSF.

 ## On the Media